Frequently Asked Questions and Answers

 "Did you start learning with small knives?"

 In many cases, sword swallowing is often handed down from sword swallower to sword swallower, such as in a village in the state of Andhra Pradesh in central India where the ancient art is passed down from father to son, and sometimes the swords are handed down as well.
-Many study the art for years, often as apprentices under experienced sword swallowers, before they manage to learn to master it, as sword swallowing is not something you can just learn on your own in an afternoon.

 "It was either this or basketweaving!" --Natasha Veruschka

-A: Most of us do it because we CAN, and because most other people CAN'T!
+Many of us come from varied entertainment backgrounds, and we all have different reasons for why we swallow swords, but in general, most of us do it because we CAN, and because most other people CAN'T!
 If we didn't, who would?
 Somebody has to do these things, or you would never get to see feats like this.

-Many of us come from varied entertainment backgrounds, but many of us have chosen sword swallowing because it is a real feat, not a fake trick or deception, which sets us apart from other performers, knowing that there are a very limited number of sword swallowers left in the world today.
+Many of us have chosen sword swallowing because it is a real feat, not a fake trick or deception, which sets us apart from other performers, knowing that there are a very limited number of sword swallowers left in the world today.

 Some of us do it to help preserve a dying ancient art.